Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Introduction

-In this paper, we therefore revisit this question and derive a fully-general family of consistent, conservative equations of motion for arbitrary schemes to define force softening in simulations with collisionless components (\S~\ref{sec:deriv}).
+In this paper, we therefore revisit this question and derive a general family of equations of motion for arbitrary schemes to define force softening in simulations with collisionless components (\S~\ref{sec:deriv}).
 We provide a number of concrete examples, and introduce several novel schemes, including one in particular based on the gravitational tidal tensor, which appear to avoid all of the major difficulties that have been cited for applications of previous schemes to collisionless fluids (\S~\ref{sec:ex}).
 We show how maximum and minimum softenings (often necessary) can be self-consistently included in these formulations (\S~\ref{sec:minmax}), and derive timestep criteria for any such scheme needed to ensure stability and accuracy (\S~\ref{sec:timesteps}).
 We derive a general formulation for how to handle ``mixed'' interactions between two different species which obey {\em different} softening rules, crucial for modern multi-physics simulations (\S~\ref{sec:multi}).
 We discuss different schemes to symmetrize the softened potential and derive a new scheme which ensures correct physical behaviors in situations with highly-unequal softenings between neighbor particles (\S~\ref{sec:symm}).
 We discuss various choices for the functional form of softening (\S~\ref{sec:kernels}), computational expense (\S~\ref{sec:cpu}), summarize advantages of different choices (\S~\ref{sec:pros}), test these different choices and examine their effects in commonly-studied applications to cosmological dark matter simulations (\S~\ref{sec:cosmo}), and conclude in \S~\ref{sec:conclusions}.
 In the Appendices we discuss subtleties of cross-application of the results here to cases where $f({\bf x},\,{\bf v},\,t)$ {\em is} evolved (e.g.\ fluid dynamics; \S~\ref{sec:gas}) and of the ``self'' potential terms (\S~\ref{sec:self}), give some estimates for reasonable normalization of the tidal schemes (\S~\ref{sec:tidal.norm}), and provide some additional tests (\S~\ref{sec:extra.tests}).
-We make public a modular implementation of these methods in the { GIZMO}\footnote{\gizmourl} code \citep{hopkins:gizmo}.
+And we provide the complete details of the numerical implementation, by making public a modular implementation of these methods in the { GIZMO}\footnote{\gizmourl} code \citep{hopkins:gizmo}.